Multi-FEAT: Multi-Feature Edge Alignment for Targetless Camera-LiDAR Calibration: Point Cloud Processing

-We now apply a cylindrical projection on the point cloud, converting the 3D sparse point cloud into a 2D sparse image.
-It is a non-linear conversion from 3D continuous coordinates on a 2D discretized plane.
-LiDAR points are projected on a cylindrical plane and assigned to the nearest cells.
-In other words, cylindrical projection finds the corresponding 2D coordinates of each point in the 3D point cloud.
-It allows processing the 3D point cloud in a 2D form with the chosen feature channel.
-Given a point $\mathbf{p}=[x,y,z]^\top$ in a 3D point cloud, the corresponding cylindrical projection in 2D is given by where the vector $[i,j]^\top$ correspond to the 2D coordinates on the panorama and $h$ is the scaling parameter, determining the size of the image.
-The horizontal and vertical scanning resolutions are denoted by $\delta_h$ and $\delta_v$ respectively, which are calculated from the sampling frequency of the LiDAR.
-Since all the points in 3D carry spatial information, we apply the cylindrical projection to the whole point cloud $\bm \psi$.
+We apply the non-linear cylindrical projection to encode LiDAR points from 3D continuous space on a 2D discretized plane.
+It finds the corresponding 2D coordinates of each point in the 3D cloud and allows the processing of the 3D point cloud in a 2D form with the chosen feature channel.
+Given a point $\mathbf{p}=[x,y,z]^\top$ in a 3D point cloud, the corresponding pixel on panorama is given by where the vector $\bm v = [i,j]^\top$ corresponds to the 2D coordinates on the panorama and $h$ is the scaling parameter, determining the size of the image.
+The horizontal and vertical angular resolutions $\delta_h$ and $\delta_v$ are acquired from the sampling frequency of the LiDAR.
+Once calculated, it serves as a look-up table.
+Any input 3D points can find the corresponding counterpart on the panorama.